NathanHarding/Therm-eff-cont/README.md

 Year: 2018

------Short descriptions of the files included-----
+-----Descriptions of the files included-----

 make_adjacency.py - a script to generate adjacency matrices with Watts-Strogatz properties.